Machine-learning Guided Search for Phonon-mediated Superconductivity in Boron and Carbon Compounds: Introduction

 Notably in these previous HT and ML studies, compounds of dynamical instability with imaginary phonon modes have been largely discarded.
 However, as shown by our recent EPC study \cite{NCW24} on Y$_2$C$_3$ with experimentally known T$_c$=18K\cite{AAMZA04}, imaginary phonon of C dimer wobbly motion once stabilized can carry significant EPC contributions, which explains well the observed sizable T$_c$.
 In recent model Hamiltonian studies, phonon softening and anharmonicity have also been found to enhance T$_c$ \cite{JBBSZ23,SBZ20}.
 Here we present a workflow that iteratively combines \textit{ab-initio} calculations with an ML-guided search across the dataset of compounds with both dynamical stability and instability from imaginary phonon modes by focusing on boron/carbon/borocarbide (B/C/B+C) compounds. \textit{Ab-initio} calculations were performed to compute the EPC strength ($\lambda$), the logarithmic average phonon frequency ($\omega_{log}$) and T$_c$ of 417 compounds employing DFPT and isotropic Eliashberg approximation.
-Two major issues arise during DFPT calculations: choosing appropriate BZ sampling (\textbf{k} and textbf{q}-mesh) for convergence and the problem of calculated dynamic instability.
+Two major issues arise during DFPT calculations: choosing appropriate BZ sampling (\textbf{k} and \textbf{q}-mesh) for convergence and the problem of calculated dynamic instability.
 To address the convergence problem, we developed an ansatz test to check the convergence of EPC properties, particularly the T$_c$.
 For dynamically unstable compounds, we employed large electronic smearing, lattice distortion, and pressure to stabilize them.
 We then calculated their EPC properties, which were included in building the ML models.
-We evaluated ML models, specifically the crystal graph convolutional neural network (CGCNN) and the atomistic line graph neural network (ALIGNN), trained utilizing \textit{ab initio} computed data to predict SC properties.
-Among the two models, especially when including the dynamically unstable compounds, ALIGNN consistently outperforms the CGCNN in predicting EPC properties.
+We evaluated ML models, specifically the crystal graph convolutional neural network (CGCNN) and the atomistic line graph neural network (ALIGNN), trained utilizing \textit{ab initio} computed data to predict SC properties. { The key new findings of this study are two-fold.
+First is the inclusion of the previously overlooked dynamical unstable compounds in the EPC training dataset, accounting for a sizable 20\% of all compounds being studied, which would otherwise be omitted.
+Second, by including compounds with imaginary phonon modes, we reveal a clear performance gap between the two ML architectures, reinforcing the widely accepted principle that the completeness of a training dataset is as crucial as the ML model itself.} Among the two models, especially when including the dynamically unstable compounds, ALIGNN consistently outperforms the CGCNN in predicting EPC properties.
 We predict a few promising SC compounds with formation energy just above the ground state convex hull.
 For dynamically stable systems, we predict TaNbC$_2$ (28.4 K), Nb$_3$B$_3$C (16.4 K), Y$_2$B$_3$C$_2$ (4.0 K) among others.
-For systems with dynamical instability and imaginary phonon, we predict Ca$_5$B$_3$N$_6$ with a T$_c$ as high as 35-42.4 K, besides Pd$_3$CaB (7.0 K), and a few Ru compounds of MoRuB$_2$ (15.6 K), RuVB$_2$ (15.0 K), and RuSc$_3$C$_4$ (6.6 K).
+For systems with dynamical instability and imaginary phonon modes, we predict Ca$_5$B$_3$N$_6$ with a T$_c$ as high as 35-42.4 K, besides Pd$_3$CaB (7.0 K), and a few Ru compounds of MoRuB$_2$ (15.6 K), RuVB$_2$ (15.0 K), and RuSc$_3$C$_4$ (6.6 K).